 Tobacco, cassis, earth and spicy dark berry scents led to a medium/full bodied, tannic wine.
 It was surprising to find this much tannin in a 20 year old Cabernet Sauvignon.
 The wine felt dry in the mouth and could be seen as an austere style of Ridge.
 It shows like it needs more time. but at 20 years of age, it is what it is.
 Some tasters are clearly going to enjoy this wine more than I did.
 I sensed the quality, but this blend of 80% Cabernet Sauvignon, 11% Merlot and 9% Cabernet Franc did not offer nearly as much pleasure as the 1991.

-At close to 20 years of age is still young.
+At more than 20 years of age is still young.
 This powerful, concentrated, dense wine is filled with rich, ripe black fruit, anise and cassis aromatics.
 While the wine offers ample concentration, there was a lack of complexity.

 This powerful, concentrated, dense wine is filled with rich, ripe black fruit, anise and cassis aromatics.
 While the wine offers ample concentration, there was a lack of complexity.